dfinke/dfinke.github.io/_posts/2019-04-28-PowerShell-Regex-On-Steroids.md

 action   Shell Lint        args     entrypoint.sh
 ```

 Easily transforming text into PowerShell objects is a powerful tool in the toolbox.
 Definitely check out [PSStringScanner](https://github.com/dfinke/PSStringScanner).

-I'd love to see what you text processing you get going with this.
+I'd love to see what text processing you get going with this.